 - Provide program descriptions and information for publications and website to Marketing and Communication staff

 - Track progress and collect evaluation data for the program’s performance measures

-- Attend all eeCorps AmeriCorps trainings and orientations
+- Attend all eeCorps/AmeriCorps trainings, meetings, and orientations

-- Complete all eeCorps required National Days of Service projects as required by the eeCorps program
+- Complete any National Days of Service projects as required by the eeCorps program

 - Complete and submit all necessary eeCorps paperwork and reports by predetermined deadlines

-- Some local and out of town travel required to annual conferences
+- Some local and out of town travel required to annual conferences; occasional statewide travel possible

 - Attend trainings and seminars as directed to maintain or attain relevant knowledge and certifications needed to support the educational department

 - Represent and present at relevant community programs, events, and conferences